SummaryRead the full fact sheet

 SunSmart role models for children

 Children often copy those around them.
-Research has shown children are more likely to use sun protection measures if you do.
+Research has shown children are more likely to use sun protection measures if the adults around them do too.

 Convincing teenagers about sun protection

-Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use the 5 sun protection steps.
+Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use the 5 sun protection measures.

 When reminding your teenager about sun protection: